- Museum or Interpretation Centre

 Please note, on this site:

-- If you have a wheelchair: the ground floor and exterior courtyard are fully accessible
+- The ground floor and exterior courtyard are fully accessible to wheelchairs.